mRoca/sf2-jwt-refresh-token/README.md

-# Symfony2 refresh JWT token example
+# Symfony - Refresh JWT token example

 ## About

-This example use the [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) and the [GfreeauGetJWTBundle](https://github.com/gfreeau/GfreeauGetJWTBundle) bundles, and allow to add a `/api/refresh_token` route in order to ... refresh a jwt token.
+This example use the [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) and the [GfreeauGetJWTBundle](https://github.com/gfreeau/GfreeauGetJWTBundle) bundles, and allow to add a `/refresh_token` route in order to ... refresh a jwt token.

 ## How it works ?